learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

-## Compare subway traffic by day of the week.
-Display this as a graph
+## Group the Data by Day of Week and Plot the Sum of The Numeric Columns

 ```python